schnef/dsmr-mqtt/README.md

 According to the
 [documentation](https://arduino-esp8266.readthedocs.io/en/latest/esp8266wifi/bearssl-client-secure-class.html#cpu-requirements),
 one should run the ESP8266 at 160 MHz.
 Switch the CPU frequency from the default 80 MHz to 160 MHz from the Tools menu in the Arduino IDE.
+However, everything works just fine with 80 MHz which should make the board consume less power.

 To verify the connection, the fingerprint of the server's certificate is used as described